davidleger95/davejs/content/blog/kill-your-darlings-avoiding-the-trap-of-mild-success.md

 _Kill your darlings._ This is a common piece of advice given to aspiring authors.
 It's meant to encourage authors to let go of their most precious passages when they don't support the work as a whole.
 I think this can be more broadly applied to many parts of our lives beyond writing.
 In order to achieve great success, we must abandon success that is merely mild.
 Although they can make us happy, mild successes can cause us to stagnate and settle for what's comfortable, preventing us from pursuing what's desirable.

-And yes, that means leaving a job that might be comfortable, that eventually don't align with your goals, for opportunities that challenge you.
+And yes, that means leaving a job that has become merely comfortable for opportunities that challenge and excite you.
 In the novel of your life, kill your darlings.
-Cut out the meandering sub-plots.
+Cut out the meandering subplots.
 No matter how precious, they distract from the overall story you wish to tell.

-I used one's career journey as an example in this post, but .
-I encourage you to apply this concept to all parts of your life.
+Beyond the career example I described, I encourage you to apply this concept to all parts of your life.
 I suspect you'll find at least one darling worth killing.

 Happy hunting. 🔪